Mikolyski-Chuck/personal-project-speedymetal/README.md

 - `npm install`
 - `npm run start` starts up a local server and updates on any JS or CSS/SCSS changes.
+- `npm run preview` starts up a local server and previews the build directory.

 ## Other commands